multiversx/mx-docs/docs/developers/mandos-reference/structure.md

   - `arguments` - a list of the arguments to provide to the SC function
 - `expect` (optional) - each transaction produces a receipt whose hash ends up on the blockchain.
 The contents of the receipt can be checked here.
   - `out` - functions can return any number of results.
 This is an ordered list of these results.
   - `status` - indicates whether execution completed successfully or not.
 Status 0 means success.
-All errors occurring in the contract will yield status 4 (“user error”).
+All errors occurring in the contract will yield status 4 ("user error").
   - `message` (optional) - in case of error, the contract can also provide an error message.
 This is where this message can be checked, to make sure that the correct error occurred.
 It will be empty in case of success.
   - `gas` - here the consumed gas can be checked.
-To ignore this check, set to `“*”`
+To ignore this check, set to `"*"`
   - `refund` - some operations, like freeing up storage actually gives EGLD back to the caller.
-To ignore this check, set to `“*”`
+To ignore this check, set to `"*"`

 ## **Step type: `scDeploy`**